The student-led "Paths of Protest" walking tour, December 2022

 • For projects with community partners, a letter of support from the partnering organization

-FAQs for the IHP Research & Engagement Fund
+FAQs for IHP Research & Engagement Fund Large Grants

-1. What is the difference between mini-grants and large grants?
+1. What are the differences between large grants and mini grants?

 Both seek to advance the study of U-M’s history through a DEI lens through a variety of research and engagement activities.
 The different funds exist to support projects of different sizes and durations, and to involve different members of our university community.
 Each grant has different specifications in terms of who can apply and the level of funding–check out the detailed information on each grant for that information.
 Briefly: